theotown/lagom.github.io/src/docs/current/java/resources/guide/cluster/Serialization.md

 ### Jackson Modules

-The following Jackson modules are enabled by default:
+The enabled Jackson modules are listed in the [Akka documentation](https://doc.akka.io/docs/akka/2.6/serialization-jackson.html#jackson-modules), and additionally following Jackson modules are enabled by default:

 @[jackson-modules](../../../../../jackson/src/main/resources/reference.conf)

-You can amend the configuration `lagom.serialization.json.jackson-modules` to enable other modules.
+You can amend the configuration `akka.serialization.jackson.jackson-modules` to enable other modules.

-The [ParameterNamesModule](https://github.com/FasterXML/jackson-module-parameter-names) requires that the `-parameters` Java compiler option is enabled.
+The [ParameterNamesModule](https://github.com/FasterXML/jackson-modules-java8/tree/master/parameter-names) requires that the `-parameters` Java compiler option is enabled.

 The section [[Immutable Objects|Immutable]] contains more examples of classes that are `Jsonable`.

-You can use the [PersistentEntityTestDriver](api/index.html?com/lightbend/lagom/javadsl/testkit/PersistentEntityTestDriver.html) that is described in the [[Persistent Entity Unit Testing|PersistentEntity#Unit-Testing]] section to verify that all commands, events, replies and state are serializable.
+If you use Lagom Persistence (classic) for your persistence, you can use the [PersistentEntityTestDriver](api/index.html?com/lightbend/lagom/javadsl/testkit/PersistentEntityTestDriver.html) that is described in the [[Persistent Entity Unit Testing|PersistentEntity#Unit-Testing]] section to verify that all commands, events, replies and state are serializable.

 ### Compression